 - Cannot create an executable program when there is a compile type error in the program.

-The interpreter converts high-level language into machine level language, the compiler does the same things but its ways of converting are different from Compiler.
-In Interpreter, source code gets converted into machine code at run time.
-But in the compiler, code gets converted to machine code ie. an executable file before the program run.
+The interpreter converts high-level language to machine-level language, while the compiler accomplishes the same but in a different method.
+The Interpreter's source code is transformed into machine code at run time.
+The compiler, however, converts the code to machine code, i.e. an executable file, before the program starts.

 Characteristics of Interpreter